itfanr/ros2-wiki/Quality-Of-Service.md

 `-x` and `-y`: Set the size of the camera feed (x sets the width, y sets the height).

 The default quality of service settings are tuned for maximum reliability: the reliability policy is reliable, and the history policy is "keep all".
+Always use the same QoS settings for both endpoints.

 We won't see much of a difference if we change the quality of service settings, since the publisher and subscriber are passing messages over inter-process communication, and messages are unlikely to get dropped if they are travelling within the same machine.